KaikeD/KaikeD/README.md

 - 👋 Hi, I’m Kaike Eduardo   / Olá, me chamo Kaike Eduardo
 - 👀 I’m interested in everything about IT / Sou interessado em qualquer coisa que envolva TI
-- 🌱 I’m currently learning about how to develop software /  Estou atualmente aprendendo a Desenvolver
+- 🌱 I’m currently learning about how to develop software /  Estou atualmente aprendendo a Desenvolver Softwares pela StackX
 - 📫 How to reach me -> https://www.linkedin.com/in/kaike-eduardo-ribeiro-dikerts-b62725176/

 <!---